galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 The Brno airport is located 12km/20 minutes from the city center and you can easily take a taxi or the express bus, which is located outside the entrance to the airport terminal.
+Payment for the bus is possible by credit card using the terminals in the bus.

 From the Vienna airport you can take a bus, operated by [Student Agency](https://www.studentagency.eu/en), offering 8 connections daily from Vienna to Brno from 13 EUR one way.
 Duration of the travel is approximately 2,5 hours.
 Tickets are available for purchase [online](https://www.studentagency.eu/en).
+Other options are via train with [OEBB](https://www.oebb.at/en/).

 From the Prague airport you can also take a bus, operated by [Student Agency](https://www.studentagency.eu/en), offering 36 connections daily from 8